dlemburg/sequelizegql/README.md

 - performant (no benchmarks yet): generated resolvers do not over-fetch - the resolver layer introspects the query fields and dynamically generates one sequelize query w/ only the requested _includes_ and _attributes_ (note that the _1:many_ and _many:many_ queries get separated under the hood to boost performance [see sequelize docs here])
 - decide which endpoints you want generated via `omitResolvers, generate` options
 - supply pre-built directives to individual endpoints via `directive` option
-- limit which fields can be used in create/update mutations via `omitInputAttributes`
+- limit which fields can be supplied in `input` in create/update mutations via `omitInputAttributes`
 - middleware to execute business logic via `onBeforeResolve, onAfterResolve` - would recommend using `graphql-middleware` if complex business logic is needed (cleaner code, imo)
 - works well with your own endpoints: provide your own custom schema to merge under the hood, or take the output and merge into your own custom schema
 - options discoverability via file reading in case you have old, hard-to-refactor code (refactor anyway!) - we can work around this.